-Students are responsible for their own housing.
 There are several hotels or motels conveniently in the area.
 We are happy to recommend some for you.
 However, other teachers in training are usually very generous to open their home to their fellow trainees.
 This can be discussed when you are accepted to the program.
 Details on where to stay for each location are listed on the Dates & Locations page

 Are there any additional hours necessary to complete outside of the training times?

 Yes.
 There are additional components of the training which can be completed around ones personal schedule.
 We encourage all trainees to complete these requirements by the finish of their last training day.
 However trainees have up to one year after the program ends to complete their requirements.
 All requirements must be completed in order for your certification to be complete and received.

 Yes, there are required readings that are completed throughout the training course.
 Book list is given upon program acceptance.
 There are 4-5 books required for the 200 hour and the 300 hour program.

 are closely involved in all hours of the training program and available for continued support post-program.
 You will also have the support of the senior Sid Yoga teachers.
 If you are completing the training at a studio, the studio teachers will be present throughout your training as well.

 A $500 deposit is due upon program acceptance.
 The remaining balance is due at the first meeting.
 When requested, payment plant options are reviewed on an individual basis .